This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 - Magic Kingdom: Tomorrowland Terrace Restaurant (outdoors, Tomorrowland), Golden Oak Outpost (outdoors, Frontierland), Pete’s Silly Side Show (indoors with A/C, Storybook Circus in Fantasyland)

 - Hollywood Studios: Star Wars Launch Bay (indoors with A/C and outdoors, Animation Courtyard), Indiana Jones Epic Stunt Spectacular (outdoors, Echo Lake)

-- EPCOT: Yorkshire Fish Shoppe (outdoors, United Kingdom), between Mission: SPACE and Test Track (outdoors, Future World), Akershus Royal Banquet Hall (indoors with A/C, Norway; as seen below)
+- EPCOT: Morocco Pavilion (outdoors), Between Mission: SPACE and Test Track (outdoors, Future World), Akershus Royal Banquet Hall (indoors with A/C, Norway; as seen below)

 Disney transportation: If you’re using Disney transportation, you must keep your mask on at all times.